What We’ll Fund

 - Must be a 501(c)3 nonprofit organization or fiscally sponsored by a 501(c)3 nonprofit organization.
-Groups do not need to be a 501(c)(3) tax exempt status to apply.
-Those lacking this status can apply under the auspices of an established 501(c)(3).
+Groups do not need 501(c)(3) tax exempt status to apply.
+Those lacking 501(c)(3) status can apply as being fiscally sponsored under the auspices of an established 501(c)(3).
 Fiscally sponsored groups are required to submit a fiscal sponsorship agreement outlining the roles of both the fiscal sponsor and the fiscally sponsored group and signed by representatives of both parties.
 If your group does not yet have a fiscal sponsor, contact the Foundation Manager for assistance connecting with potential sponsors.

-- Preference will be given to organizations with expenses of less than $1 million.
+- Very strong preference will be given to organizations with expenses of less than $1 million.

-- Preference is given to projects and programs that respond to an unmet need in the community and propose medium- to long-term solutions.
+- Preference is given to projects and programs that respond to a distinct unmet need in the target communities and employ medium-term to long-term solutions.

-- Applicants are required to be a part of a learning community and will be asked to participate with other community leaders, including convening, leadership and organizational development trainings and peer learning opportunities.
-Travel and other training expenses will be covered by the Contigo Fund.
-Applicant core staff and board or community steering committee or community advisory board members should be prepared to devote appropriate time and thought to participating actively in these opportunities.
+Applicants are required to be a part of a learning community and will be asked to participate with other community leaders, including convenings, leadership and organizational development training, and peer learning opportunities.
+Costs of training will be covered by Contigo and the applicant core staff and board or community steering committee or community advisory board members should be prepared to devote appropriate time and thought to participating actively in these opportunities.